geosolutions-it/MapStore2/docs/developer-guide/building-and-deploying.md

 `npm run cleandoc`

-## Undestanding frontend building tools
+## Understanding frontend building tools

 Frontend building is delegated to [NPM](https://www.npmjs.com/) and so leverages the NodeJS ecosystem.